IntermediateTechnical SEO

 Is server-side rendering necessary for all websites?

 Not every site needs SSR; it depends on site complexity, user experience, and SEO goals.
-Static sites may not benefit as much as dynamic ones.
+Static sites may not benefit as much as dynamic ones, while highly interactive applications often see significant advantages from SSR.

 How does SSR differ from static site generation?